sharma1981/liteExchange/README.md

         SYMBOL[]=INTC
         SYMBOL[]=GOOGL

-Once you start the ome executable , initially you will see a screen like this :
+Once you start the executable , initially you will see a screen like this :

         06-02-2016 16:22:00 : INFO , Main thread , starting
         06-02-2016 16:22:00 : INFO , Thread pool , Thread(0) MSFT starting